 We look at what oven liners are made of, how to use them and what problems you may run into.

 Oven mats or liners are usually made of food-grade silicone, which is non-stick and heat-tolerant.
 Many liners also have a Teflon coating and are labelled ‘PTFE-coated’.
-The best oven liners for fan ovens on our opinion are oven liners lakeland.
-These are a brilliant reliable brand to consider, a lakeland oven liner is non stick and very effective.
+The best oven liners for fan ovens in our opinion are oven liners Lakeland.
+These are a brilliant reliable brand to consider, a Lakeland oven liner is non-stick and very effective.

 The maximum temperature varies by manufacturer, but they are usually safe up to 260C (500F).

 Important: Do not use the liners above their maximum temperatures.
 This can cause dangerous fumes to be released.

 Make sure you buy an oven liner and not a silicone baking mat.
 These thinner mats are designed to be used at the bottom of cake tins in place of greaseproof paper and are not heavy duty enough to catch drips in hot ovens.
 There are many different supermarkets that stock oven liners, some of which can even be purchased online.
 If you are looking for a non-stick oven liner, you can go into a store or simply search online for oven liners Tesco, oven liners B&M or oven liners Wilko to find the nearest shop to you that sells them.